ccnets-team/remoterl/docs/RemoteRL-Cloud Service for Remote Reinforcement Learning.md

 * **Zero-Setup Integration:** It works out-of-the-box with popular Python RL libraries.
 Users simply install the `remoterl` Python package and add a one-line initialization with their API key to an existing Gymnasium or RLlib script – *“Run `pip install remoterl` and add `remoterl.init(API_KEY="…")` to any Gymnasium / Ray RLlib script, and hit run — no rewrites, zero friction”*.
 This means **no extensive code refactoring or complex cluster setup** is required; RemoteRL hooks into the RL frameworks to handle remote environment communication transparently.

 * **Framework and Tool Support:** The service **auto-integrates with popular RL frameworks** like **OpenAI Gymnasium (Gym)** for environment interfaces and **Ray RLlib** for distributed training algorithms.
-It also supports integration with libraries like **Stable-Baselines3**, as indicated by the client’s tags/extras.
+It also supports integration with libraries like **Stable-Baselines3**.
 This broad support allows developers to use familiar APIs and algorithms (e.g. RLlib’s trainers or Stable-Baselines3’s agents) while RemoteRL manages the remote execution of environments.
 Whether you use custom Gym environments or standard ones, or whether you train with RLlib’s scalable architecture or a single-agent approach, RemoteRL can plug in with minimal changes.

 * **Live Web Dashboard & Monitoring:** RemoteRL provides a **web‑based dashboard** that shows which simulators and trainers are online alongside basic byte/step counters.
 When you add `remoterl.init(API_KEY="…")` to a process, it appears on the dashboard within seconds.
 The dashboard displays **connection status only**—RemoteRL does **not** view, store, or inspect observation, reward, or model payloads.
 Operators can disconnect a simulator or temporarily block new sessions, and any configuration changes apply the next time a pipeline starts; they cannot peek into in‑flight data nor pause individual training iterations.